|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 On February 10, 2009, the student group Students for Life invited pro-life author and lecturer Jose Ruba to speak at StFX.
 The club’s president, Lara Lavelle, commended the University administration for ensuring that the event was able to take place.
 Ruba’s presentation at neighboring Saint Mary’s University in Halifax a week earlier had to be cancelled at its original location due to protesters making Ruba’s talk impossible to hear.

-On December 11, 2006, tenured StFX professor Shiraz Dossa attended a conference sponsored by the Iranian Ministry of Foreign Affairs, titled “International Conference to Review the Global Vision of the Holocaust,” in Tehran.
+On December 11, 2006, tenured StFX professor Shiraz Dossa attended a conference sponsored by the Iranian Ministry of Foreign Affairs, titled “The Review of the Holocaust: Global Vision,” in Tehran.
 More than 1200 attended, and the event included 44 speakers and 33 papers on the subject of the Holocaust.

 On December 13, 2006, StFX University President Sean Riley released the following statement: